nyc-crh/site/content/key-concepts/_index.md

 [^19]: Jonathan M. Young, *Equality of Opportunity: The Making of the Americans With Disabilities Act* (National Council on Disability, 2010).
 </details>

-  <details class="mb-3 readmore"><summary class="pb-3"><h2>3.
+  <details class="mb-3"><summary class="pb-3"><h2>3.
 Disability and race are both social categories.
 They have developed in connection with each other over time.
 People in power have shaped these categories to serve their own interests.</h2></summary>

 Race is a social category.
 It has no basis in biology.
 Racial categories, like “white,” “Black,” or “Asian,” are malleable, meaning that have changed over time, and people in different societies have defined them differently.
 People in our society have decided what racial categories are, who fits within them, and who sits above or below in a racial hierarchy.
 People with economic, political, and social power have shaped racial categories to suit their own interests, including their desire to exercise control over other people's labor, land, resources, or citizenship.
 In the United States, white supremacy and anti-blackness, operating in the contexts of settler colonialism, slavery, and capitalism, have been central to the making of racial categories.[^20]